 A landscape and tree protection plan shall be required as a condition of obtaining any building permit or site work permit for townhouse residential, multi-family residential, commercial and industrial development as specified in section 12-6-3.
-The plan shall be submitted to the community development department inspection services division.
+The plan shall be submitted to the community development department inspection services division Inspection Services Department and reviewed by the City's designated arborist.
 A fee shall be charged for services rendered in the review of the required plan (see chapter 7-14 of this Code).

 No building permit or site work permit shall be issued until a landscape and tree protection plan has been submitted and approved.
 Clearing and grubbing is only permitted after a site has received development plan approval and appropriate permits have been issued.
-The building official may authorize minimal clearing to facilitate surveying and similar site preparation work prior to the issuance of permits.
-No certificate of occupancy shall be issued until the building official has determined after final inspection that required site improvements have been installed according to the approved landscape and tree protection plan.
+The City's designated arboristbuilding official may authorize minimal clearing to facilitate surveying and similar site preparation work prior to the issuance of permits.
+No certificate of occupancy shall be issued until the City's designated arboristbuilding official has determined after final inspection that required site improvements have been installed according to the approved landscape and tree protection plan.
 In lieu of the immediate installation of the landscaping material and trees, the city may require a performance bond or other security in an amount equal to the cost of the required improvements in lieu of withholding a certificate of occupancy, and may further require that improvements be satisfactorily installed within a specified length of time.

 - (A) Contents of landscape and tree protection plan.
-The landscape and tree protection plan shall be drawn to scale by a landscape architect, architect or civil engineer licensed by the State of Florida, and shall include the following information unless alternative procedures are approved per sections 12-6-8 or 12-6-9: - Location, size and species of all trees and shrubs to be planted showing the botanical name, size, spacing and number of plant materials.
-Architectural symbols depicting trees to be installed shall not exceed the scale equivalent of five feet in diameter with a solid line; a hatched line around the solid line shall show the expected canopy dimension after twenty (20) years.
+The landscape and tree protection plan shall be drawn to scale by a landscape architect, architect or civil engineer licensed by the State of Florida, and shall include the following information unless alternative procedures are approved per sections 12-6-8 or 12-6-9: - Location, size and species of all trees and shrubs to be planted.

-- Location of proposed structures, driveways, parking areas, utilities, lighting systems, required perimeter and interior landscaped areas, and other improvements to be constructed or installed. - Location of irrigation system to be provided.
-All planted areas shall have an underground irrigation system designed to provide one hundred-percent coverage. - Landscape and tree protection techniques proposed to prevent damage to vegetation, during construction and after construction has been completed. - · Location of all protected trees noting species and DBH. - Identification of protected trees to be preserved, protected trees to be removed, including dead trees, and trees to be replanted on site. - Proposed grade changes which might adversely affect or endanger protected trees with specifications on how to maintain trees.
+• Location of proposed structures, driveways, parking areas, required perimeter and interior landscaped areas, and other improvements to be constructed or installed.

+• Location of irrigation system to be provided.
+All planted areas shall have an underground irrigation system designed to provide one hundred-percent coverage.

+• Landscape and tree protection techniques proposed to prevent damage to vegetation, during construction and after construction has been completed.

+• Location of all protected trees noting species and DBH.

+• Identification of protected trees to be preserved, protected trees to be removed, including dead trees, and trees to be replanted on site.

-Stormwater basins shall be designated as wet or dry.
+• Proposed grade changes which might adversely affect or endanger protected trees with specifications on how to maintain trees.